afritzler/awesaml/README.md

 # Acknowledgements

+AweSAML is build on the shoulders of giatns and leverages the following modules under the hood

-AweSAML uses under the hood the great [crewjam/saml](https://github.com/crewjam/saml) module for the heavy lifting of the SAML flow.
+* [crewjam/saml](https://github.com/crewjam/saml) module for the heavy lifting of the SAML flow
+* [fasthttp](https://github.com/valyala/fasthttp) as a possible alternative to `net/http`